youwen5/web/routes/software/+epilogue.typ

 = Triage

+- #todo Implement the #quote[prefixes] system.
+Basically, rather than classifying pages based on their directory (e.g. `/blog` contains all blog posts), I#(apostrophe)d like to prefix the source file to tell Epilogue what kind of page it is.
+Right now, the prefix `+` is already used for all routes to indicate that they are a route, so it should be as simple as extracting the prefix and matching it against a lookup and storing it along with the metadata.

+  This is a blocker on the implementation of the below.
 - #todo Set up the meta-pages that collect posts automatically.
   - #todo Figure out how to pass data from the static site generator back into the website.
 - #todo #smallcaps[rss]/Atom feed.